 Courts treat plea agreements between prosecutors and defendants like contracts: Each party must live up to its end of the bargain, and failure to do so is a breach.
 But if the parties haven't finalized the agreement in court, the prosecution might be able to back out of it—depending on what rule or standard the court applies.

 Courts in many places consider statements inadmissible if a defendant makes them in reasonable reliance on the possibility of a plea deal.
-In other words, even if the prosecution and defense have merely discussed a deal that the prosecution doesn't later consummate, statements by the defendant during plea negotiations may be inadmissible.
+In other words, even if the prosecution and defense have merely discussed a deal that the prosecution doesn't later agree to, statements made by the defendant during plea negotiations may be inadmissible.

 For example, the prosecution would be able to back out under this standard if the defendant skipped town, or if it found out that the defendant had prior convictions that it didn't know about.

-Keep in mind that different states may vary not only in whether they follow the majority rule or ABA standard, but also in other ways that define how and when either party can back out of a plea deal.
-This is part of why it is so important to talk to an attorney.
+Keep in mind that different states may vary not only in whether they follow the majority or minority view but also in other ways that define how and when either party can back out of a plea deal.
+For this reason, it's important to talk to a criminal defense attorney.

 The law varies from one place to another (including from state to federal court), and the information in this article isn't exhaustive.
 Only an attorney familiar with the law in your area will know the circumstances under which the prosecution can back out of a plea deal, and whether any or certain statements during the negotiation process could be admissible in court.
-Professional legal advice is crucial for understanding not only whether the prosecution can back out of a deal, but also whether a particular prosecuting office is likely to.
+Professional legal advice is crucial for understanding not only whether the prosecution can back out of a deal but also whether a particular prosecuting office is likely to do so.